Linux

 Firefox on Linux

-(Network Security Services).
+To use courier dev on Firefox, you need to install nss (Network Security Services).
 NSS is a set of libraries designed to support cross-platform development of security-enabled client and server applications.

 To install NSS on Linux use the package manager that applys to your system: